Microsoft co-founder, philanthropist Paul Allen dies at 65

 "As co-founder of Microsoft, in his own quiet and persistent way, he created magical products, experiences and institutions, and in doing so, he changed the world," Nadella wrote on Twitter.

-Allen, an avid sports fan, owned the Portland Trail Blazers and Seattle Seahawks.
+Allen, an avid sports fan, owned the Portland Trail Blazers and the Seattle Seahawks.

 Allen and Gates met while attending a private school in north Seattle.
 The two friends would later drop out of college to pursue the future they envisioned: A world with a computer in every home.